lshpaner/eda_toolkit/docs/_sources/eda_plots.rst.txt

 colored using ``hist_color="brown"``, with a ``fill_alpha=0.60`` while the s tatistical overlays enhance the interpretability of the data.
-The layout is configured with a single row and multiple columns ``(n_rows=1, n_cols=3)``, and the grid size is set to `15x5 inches`.
+The layout is configured with a single row and multiple columns ``(n_rows=1, n_cols=3)``, and the subplot grid size is set to `15x5 inches`.
 This example highlights how to visualize central tendencies within the data using a histogram that prominently displays the mean and median.